Smaller Fish to Fry - Forester Network

 Smaller Fish to Fry

-This week at WASTECON in Nashville, TN, there’s been much discussion of China Sword and the effects it’s had on the waste and recycling industries.
+At WASTECON in Nashville, TN, there’s been much discussion of China Sword and the effects it’s had on the waste and recycling industries.
 More Southeast Asian countries are beginning to impose stricter waste import regulations.
 The trade war and retaliatory tariffs have now engulfed our industries.
 These are big problems that need to be dealt with.

 But there are some not-so-big problems we’re dealing with that are taking place within city limits.Managing municipal solid waste is more than landfilling: publicity, education, engineering, long-term planning, and landfill gas waste-to-energy are specialties needed in today’s complex environment.
 We’ve created a handy infographic featuring 6 tips to improve landfill management and achieve excellence in operations.
 6 Tips for Excellence in Landfill Operations.
 Download it now!